BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject4.md

 - Check in the Disabled Users OU for the users
 - Try to login to one of the user accounts
 - Enable that account
-- Try again to login to one of the user accounts
+- Try again to login to that account using the default password "Pa55w.rd"

-  > All login attempts should fail
+  > All login attempts should fail!

 <!--